 Ohio resident Jade Orazi hadn’t necessarily planned on attending a school in her own backyard.
 So how did Cleveland State University (CSU) move from a potential “safety” school to her number one choice?
 With finances tight, she knew that in-state schools were bound to be a better bet when considering how to pick the best college value.

-But in addition to affordability, when Jade and her mom Laura visited the CSU campus, they were blown away by the state-of-the-art facilities, cutting-edge technology, and the strength of the School of Film & Media Arts where she eventually enrolled.
+But in addition to affordability, when Jade and her mom Laura visited the CSU, a local college campus, they were blown away by the state-of-the-art facilities, cutting-edge technology, and the strength of the School of Film & Media Arts where she eventually enrolled.
 “CSU had both the best pricing and the coolest film school,” Laura says.
 “Based on the quality of education and the cost, we couldn’t justify any of the other schools we had considered.”

 To find a great college value, you don’t have to look far.